amanharshargu/fitnessapp/README.md

    npm run start
    ```

-3. Open your browser and navigate to `http://localhost:3001`
+3. Open your browser and navigate to `http://localhost:3001` or the chosen frontend url.

 ## Scripts